HimbeerserverDE/mt-multiserver-proxy/README.md

 ## Installation
 Go 1.17 or higher is required.
 Run

-`go install github.com/HimbeerserverDE/mt-multiserver-proxy/cmd/mt-multiserver/proxy`
+`go install github.com/HimbeerserverDE/mt-multiserver-proxy/cmd/mt-multiserver/proxy@latest`

 to download and compile the project.
 A mt-multiserver-proxy executable will be created in your $GOBIN directory.
+The same command is also used to upgrade to the latest version.
+You will need to recompile all plugins after upgrading.
 ## Usage
 ### Starting
 Run `$GOBIN/mt-multiserver-proxy`.
 The configuration file and other required